SamG101-Developer/SPP-Primer-2/Writerside/topics/14-2-STL-Structure.md

   especially, and to opt out of move-only semantics where required.

 - **Atomic Primitives**: The `Atomic[T]` type is required for atomic operations.
-Other threading primitives are in the Platform Abstraction Layer.
+Other threading primitives are in the Foundation Layer.
 The `Volatile[T]` type is also required for volatile operations.

 - **Asynchronous Primitives**: The `Fut[T]` type is required for asynchronous operations, and as asynchronous functions are first-class, the `Fut` type is required in the core layer.

-### Platform Abstraction Layer

-The platform abstraction provides platform-specific functionality over a uniform set of features, allowing the same code to be run on different platforms.
-This means that the core layer can be platform-agnostic, and the platform abstraction layer can be used to provide the necessary platform-specific functionality.
-This includes:

-- **Platform Specific IO**: Console, file and networking IO are all provided in the platform abstraction layer.
-These io modules use conditional compilation to provide the correct functionality for each platform.

-- **Threading Primitives**: The `Mutex`, `CondVar`, and `Thread` classes are all provided in the platform abstraction layer.
-They hook into the platform-specific threading API to utilize the correct threading primitives.

-- **Time**: The `Time` class is provided in the platform abstraction layer.
-It provides a way to get the current time, and to sleep for a certain amount of time.

 ### Foundation Layer

 The foundation layer provides the basic building blocks for the STL.
 This includes the `Str` class, all the containers, and other basic structures.
-The foundation layer doesn't typically use the platform abstraction layer, but does use the core layer.
-The foundation layer includes:
+The foundation layer uses the core layer, and includes:

 - **Containers**: There is a wide range of containers in the foundation layer, including the commonly used `Vec`, `Map` and `Set` classes.
 Classes such as the `Stack` and `Queue` classes have a `Backend` generic type